-- Apophis (The Destroyer/Enemy of Ra) was the name ancient Greeks gave to Apep.
+- Apopis (The Destroyer/Enemy of Ra) was the name ancient Greeks gave to Apep.
 Other names of Apep were Apepi and Rerek.

 - Some myths held the belief that Apep was cast to the underworld after his sibling Ra toppled him from his throne.
 It claims that Apep’s tyrannical rule was the reason why Ra overthrew him.
 Prior to his overthrow, Apep was the head god in the ancient Egyptian pantheon.

 - Because Apep’s place of dwelling was the underworld, Egyptians also placed spells and recited prayers to protect their deceased from Apep.

 - Some myths claim that Apep measured about 16 yards in length.

 - Before launching an attack on Ra’s sun boat, Apep gave out a loud and earth-trembling roar.

 - Some ancient Egyptians believed that their deceased relatives had the power to protect the living from Apep.
 The dead were often considered defenders of the principle Ma’at, ensuring that the land of Egypt remained orderly.

 - Majority of what is known about the Banishing Rituals comes from a book called The Books of Overthrowing Apep (or The Book of Apophis).
 The book gives detailed instruction on how to get rid of Apep.
 To keep Apep (the “Eater of Souls”) at bay, the book even suggests using techniques such as spitting upon, left footing, using a lance, and stabbing him.